Simultaneously search for multi-target Galactic binary gravitational waves: Search results

-We employ the reported sources to represent the outcomes following the find-real-$\mathcal{F}$-statistic-analysis, and confirmed sources to signify those reported sources with an $R$ value exceeding the threshold $R_t$.
-The detection rate (DR) is succinctly formulated by their numbers as follows:
+We employ the reported sources ($N_r$) to represent the outcomes following the find-real-$\mathcal{F}$-statistic-analysis, and confirmed sources ($N_c$) to signify those reported sources with an $R$ value exceeding the established threshold ($R_\text{th}$).
+The false source fraction (FAS) is succinctly formulated as follows:

-where $N_r$ is the number of reported sources, and $N_c$ is the number of confirmed sources.
+This metric quantifies the ratio of sources with $R$ values that fail to meet the specified threshold.
+This definition is exactly complementary to the definition of detection rate in Ref.~\cite{zhang_resolving_2021}, meaning that the sum of the two equals 1.
+The threshold is a variable, and its value ranges from 0.5 to 0.9 (Fig.~\ref{fig:drr2}).
+In the subsequent discussion, we focus on results with $R_\text{th}=0.8$ as the primary reference threshold, and the corresponding FAS is expressed as $\text{FAS}_{0.8}$.
 The evolutionary trajectory of our methodology through the various stages of find-real-$\mathcal{F}$-statistic-analysis (elaborated in Sec.~\ref{sec:Comprehensive_analysis}) is vividly depicted in the histogram of $R$ presented in Fig.~\ref{fig:finalresults}.
-In the initial step, a significant reduction in individual degeneracy noise was achieved, resulting in 25,615 reported sources with a DR of 23.2\% at $R_t=0.8$ (A).
-The second step concentrated on diminishing instrument noise through cross-validation with a secondary search, yielding 10,623 reported sources and a DR of 45.2\% at $R_t=0.8$ (B2).
-Subsequent refinement in the third step, which confined Galactic Latitude within $\pm 0.5$ rad, led to a reduction to 9,143 reported sources and a DR of 52.0\% at $R_t=0.8$ (B3).
-Finally, the fourth step addressed the difference in $\mathcal{F}$-statistic value and overlapping degeneracy noise with $\mathcal{F}$-statistic values surpassing those of any individual signal, resulting in 6,508 reported sources with 4112 confirmed sources ($R_t=0.8$) and DR = 63.2\%.
+In the initial step, a significant reduction in individual degeneracy noise was achieved, resulting in 25,615 searched sources with $\text{FAS}_{0.8}$ = 76.8\% (A).
+The second step concentrated on diminishing noise through cross-validation with a secondary search, yielding 10,623 searched sources with $\text{FAS}_{0.8}$ = 54.8\% (B2).
+Subsequent refinement in the third step, which confined Galactic Latitude within $\pm 0.5$ rad, led to a reduction to 9,143 searched sources with $\text{FAS}_{0.8}$ = 48.0\% (B3).
+Finally, the fourth step addressed the difference in $\mathcal{F}$-statistic value and overlapping degeneracy noise with $\mathcal{F}$-statistic values surpassing those of any individual signal, resulting in 6,508 searched sources with $\text{FAS}_{0.8}$ = 36.8\% (C).
+In the following discussion, we refer to the 6,508 sources identified in C as reported sources.